-There is ample of topic-specific vocabulary associated with packaging and fulfilment.
-We have decided to compile a list of important words to know for you to use as a reference.
-Today’s article features all packaging and fulfilment words from A – L.
+There is ample topic-specific vocabulary associated with packaging and fulfilment, including many confusing acronyms and complicated definitions.
+So, we have decided to compile a list of important words to know for you to use as a reference when talking to your fulfilment services or 3PL.

 3PL: a 3PL performs all logistics processes on behalf of a business including packaging, warehousing, delivery, inventory management, shipment tracking etc.